Getting uAgent addresses π€π«

 Fetch network address

-To retrieve the address of your agent, you can either use the print()
+If you want to retrieve the address of an agent, you can either use the print()

-function and specify which of the above addresses you wish to print out, or by calling the Context
+function and specify which of the above addresses you wish to print out, or by calling the .address()

 Let's now check how these ways of retrieving addresses look like!